JuliaTurkuDataScience/FdeSolver.jl/README.md

 [SIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)

 One application of using fractional calculus is taking into account effects of [memory](https://journals.aps.org/pre/abstract/10.1103/PhysRevE.95.022409) in modeling including epidemic evolution.

+By defining the Jacobian matrix by the user it is possible to have a faster convergence based on the modified [Newton–Raphson](https://www.mdpi.com/2227-7390/6/2/16/htm) method.
 ```julia
 using FdeSolver
 using Plots